 Cabris

-All that remains of the medieval castle that overlooked the village are a few ruins and sections of the defensive wall.
+Of the beautiful medieval castle that once overlooked the village, only a few ruins and the remains of the surrounding wall remain.

-But from the castle square, you will be more than rewarded by the extraordinary view of the Mediterranean, taking in the Gulf of La Napoule, lthe Lerins islands, the foothills of Tanneron and the Saint-Cassien lake.
+But from the castle esplanade, you’ll be more than rewarded by the extraordinary view of the Mediterranean, from the Gulf of La Napoule, the Lérins Islands, the foothills of Tanneron, and Lake Saint-Cassien.

-Cabris has often attracted writers, such as Antoine de Saint-Exupéry who spent his childhoold holidays here in the early 20th century, Albert Camus who spent time here on several occasions during the 1950s, and André Gide who stayed here on returning from his journey to Egypt in 1940.
+Cabris has long attracted writers, from Antoine de Saint-Exupéry, who spent his childhood vacations there in the early 20th century, to Albert Camus, who visited several times in the 1950s, and André Gide, who stayed there upon his return from a trip to Egypt in 1940.

-Lovers of natural curiosities who are not claustrophobic must visit the Audides caves; a network some 2 kilometres in length 60 metres underground, to admire the stalactites and stalagmites as well as an underground waterway.
+Lovers of natural wonders (who aren’t claustrophobic!) won’t want to miss the Audides Cave, a 2-kilometer network that plunges 60 meters underground, where they can admire stalactites and stalagmites as well as an underground stream.

 Church St Roch, 17th century.